Hermanya/hermanya.github.io/src/reviews/theming-styled-components-in-2019.md

 previous_post_title: "Atomic-layout vs styled-system"
 ---

 [CSS-in-JS is on the rise][npm-trends]!
 So far [Styled Components] is leading this movement.
 This CSS-in-JS library lets you use the best bits of ES6 and CSS to style your apps.
 I have been using styled-components on various projects at 2 different jobs for about a year now.
-In this post I will go over the theming approaches I have seen, and new libraries that came out as recently as june 2019.
+In this post, I will go over the theming approaches I have seen, and new libraries that came out as recently as June 2019.
 I will go over what styled-components are and 5 different ways to make them more re-usable and customizable.

 ## Styled Components basics